aaronsharma/SEGP/Portfolio/Background Research.md

 At this point in the development cycle it became apparent that the power usage data for each and every device available to the consumer was both unwieldy and complex.
 Finding information sources such as The Power Consumption Database and porting their information into a usable format would, it itself, be a full time project.

-On the other end, for the user, having the ability to select almost any device manufacturered would be overwhelming and counter productive.  the end user wants snappy fast feedback, and not having to spend time using drop down menus and the like to find a device.
+On the other end, for the user, having the ability to select almost any device manufactured  would be overwhelming and counter productive.  the end user wants snappy fast feedback, and not having to spend time using drop down menus and the like to find a device.

 Whilst we may be able to open the scope up at a later date, it was decided that for this round of development, instead of using device accurate data, we would instead use a relative system of numbers that was average for those particular devices.
 Again, to keep the scope small enough to not overwhelm the user, but complex enough to demonstrate the proof of concept we decided to limit the types of devices (see table below);